OCA/hr-expense/hr_expense_employee_analytic_default/README.rst

 To configure this module, you need to:

+1. Enable the “Analytic Accounting” permission on the user
-1. Go to an employee (or create a new one) and set a work address
+2. Go to an employee (or create a new one) and set a work address
-2. Go to *Invocing > Configuration > Analytic default rules* and create a rule that has as partner the employee's work address.
+3. Go to *Invocing > Configuration > Analytic Accounting \|> Analytic
+   Distribution Models* and create a record that has as partner the employee's work address.

 Usage
 =====